True Or False The Guarantor Is Always The Patient

 • The patient themselves: In many cases, especially for adults, the patient is their own guarantor, particularly when they have the financial means to cover costs.

 The key point is that the guarantor’s role is tied to financial or legal accountability, not necessarily to the person receiving care.
-This distinction is critical in understanding why the guarantor isn’t always the patient And that's really what it comes down to.
-But it adds up..
+This distinction is critical in understanding why the guarantor isn’t always the patient It's one of those things that adds up..

 When the Guarantor Isn’t the Patient